seviet/landingpage/azure/refarch-main.md

   ![](../static/azure/images/PCF-Azure-RefArch-Customer0.png)

 This model shows a single PCF deployment in a single Azure Resource Group.
-For HA deployment, create and deploy same on a second Resource Group.
+HA deployments can be achieved by creating and same topology in an additional Resource Group and globally load balancing across them (GSLB).

-The reference approach is to create a Resource Group, populate it with a virtual network and draw three subnets from it.
-These three subnets will be used in a manner similar to other Customer[0] architectures, where one is used for infrastructure, one for apps and one for service tiles.
+The reference approach is to create a single Resource Group, populate it with the required Azure constructs and then deploy PCF with Pivotal Operations Manager.
+Core networking is is created via a virtual network with three 'children' subnets from it.
+These three subnets will be used in a manner similar to other Customer[0] architectures, where one is used for infrastructure, one for apps and one (or more) for PCF managed service tiles.

 ### IaaS Architecture

 In Azure, you will need some architectural constructs to deploy products in:

-  - (1) Service Principal account in a Azure Active Directory (ADD) application for BOSH to use to deploy PCF with [here](http://docs-pcf-review.cfapps.io/pivotalcf/1-8/customizing/azure-prepare-env.html)
+  - (1) Service Principal account in a Azure Active Directory (ADD) application for BOSH to use to deploy PCF with.
+Documentation for creating the Service Principal can be found  [here](http://docs-pcf-review.cfapps.io/pivotalcf/1-8/customizing/azure-prepare-env.html)
   - (1) Resource Group per PCF installation.
 Duplicate this for for HA.
   - (\*) Availability Sets created by BOSH for each deployment job type
   - (1) Virtual Network (vnet) with a large range of address space that will be sub-divided